 The decision to set up a Ministry of Women’s Affairs (now called Ministry for Women) arose from developments in the women’s liberation movement in New Zealand and the related increasing political power of women.

 These bodies represent the first official attempts to have a channel for women’s views to influence policy making.
 They consisted of a group of women appointed by the government of the day to meet periodically.
-By the 1980s the National government clearly felt that the political strength of the women’s movement was such that they needed a formal voice for women at Cabinet level.
-The Minister of Justice was therefore appointed spokesperson for women and AWCA reported to him.
+By the 1980s, the National Government clearly felt that the political strength of the women’s movement was such that they needed a formal voice for women at Cabinet level.
+The Minister of Justice was therefore appointed spokesperson for women and ACWA reported to him.

 The Ministry of Women’s Affairs is the only public sector organisation set up specifically to address the needs of New Zealand women.
 The Ministry was established by Cabinet of the Labour Government in November 1984 and legislation defining it as a separate department was passed in March 1985.

-By 1990 women’s participation in governance – in the parliamentary, public and private sectors – was a well-resourced division of the services of Ministry.
-The Women’s Appointment File was originally a database of curricula vitae of women who put their names forward for appointment to statutory boards and committees.
-This has now developed into a very successful nominations service for women interested in being nominated for state sector boards and committees.
+By 1990, women’s participation in governance – in the parliamentary, public, and private sectors – was a well-resourced division of the services of the Ministry.
+The Women’s Appointment File was originally a database of CVs of women who put their names forward for appointment to statutory boards and committees.
+This has now developed into our successful Nominations Service for women interested in being nominated for state sector boards and committees.

 From its early beginnings to today the Ministry has provided policy advice to improve outcomes for women in New Zealand and make a positive difference to women, their families, and their communities.